wedeveloph/branding/README.md

 # Branding
-Hi there.

-Our logo is available above.
-Make sure to get in touch with us if you want to use our logo.
+Hey!
+Here are our logos; get in touch with us if you need to use them or pick them up from here if we've agreed on them.
+PNGs and JPEGs are up for download but if you're in need of other formats or have questions, don't hesitate to email us.

 ## Logo Usage